Skip to contents

 raw

-logical if TRUE, spatial_grid should be an sf polygon, and the raw coral data in that polygon(s) will be returned
+logical if TRUE, spatial_grid should be an sf polygon, and the raw data in that polygon(s) will be returned

 antipatharia_threshold